bciernia/ToDoApp/README.md

 Is this another one "ToDo List"?
 Yes, it is!
 Aplication collects task data from user, then sends it to a file using simple api.
 After that, front displays all saved tasks.

-Tech:
-HTML/CSS, Vanilla JS + Node.js/Express.js
+Tech:<br>HTML/CSS, Vanilla JS + Node.js/Express.js

 <hr>